andrewh1978/px-deploy/assets/pds-petclinic/README.md

 This template leverages PDS API to register the px-deploy created ec2 k8s cluster to PDS, creates a PDS Postgres deployment and runs spring-petlinic application deployment within the same namespace accessing the Postgres DB.

-It also creates a script to delete the Postgres deployment and unregisters the cluster from PDS Control plane. (found on master node /px-deploy/scripts-delete/pds-petclinic.sh)
+It also creates a script to delete the Postgres deployment and unregister the cluster from PDS Control plane. (found on master node /px-deploy/scripts-delete/pds-petclinic.sh)

 ## contents
 .px-deploy/assets/pds-petclinic/